Culturally Grounded Wellness App for Postpartum Mothers

 Doula Flow

-Knowledge Base & Conversational Assistant
+Core Feature: Knowledge Base & Conversational Assistant

 Problem Addressed: Limited access to culturally relevant doula care among low-income, diverse women, despite research showing significantly better health outcomes when doula support is available.